d12frosted/elpa-mirror/gnu/dape-readme.txt

 3 Differences with dap-mode ═══════════════════════════

-  Dape has no dependencies outside of packages included in emacs, and tries to use get as much out of them possible.
+  Dape has no dependencies outside of core Emacs packages, and tries to use get as much out of them possible.

   Dape takes a slightly different approach to configuration.
-  ⁃ Dape does not support `launch.json' files, if per project
+  ⁃ `Dape' does not support `launch.json' files, if per project
-    configuration is needed use `dir-locals'.
+    configuration is needed use `dir-locals' and `dape-command'.
-  ⁃ Tries to simplify configuration, by having just a plist.
-  ⁃ Dape tries to improve config ergonomics in `dape' completing-read by
-    using options to change/add plist entries in an already existing config, example:
+  ⁃ `Dape' enhances ergonomics within the minibuffer by allowing users
+    to modify or add PLIST entries to an existing configuration using options.
+For example `dape-config :cwd
-    `adapter-config :program ＂/home/user/b.out＂ compile ＂gcc -g -o b.out main.c＂'.
+    default-directory :program ＂/home/user/b.out＂ :compile ＂gcc -g -o b.out main.c＂'.
-  ⁃ No magic, no special variables.
-Instead, functions and variables are
+  ⁃ No magic, no special variables like `${workspaceFolder}'.
+Instead,
-    resolved before starting a new session.
+    functions and variables are resolved before starting a new session.
   ⁃ Tries to be envision to how debug adapter configuration would be
-    implemented in emacs if vscode never existed.
+    implemented in Emacs if vscode never existed.

 4 Supported debug adapters